AF-1/lms-alternativeplaycount/README.md

 If you have your own plugin, you can use APC methods to get a track's play history or the play history for a particular player.
 Examples:<br>

- - to get the latest 50 play history entries for a track with the url md5 'abc123...' on all players:<br>
+ - to get the latest 50 play history entries for a track with the urlmd5 `abc123...` on all players:<br>
     `Plugins::AlternativePlayCount::Storage->getPlayHistoryForTrack('abc123...', 50)`<br>

- - to get the latest 50 play history entries for the player with the client id 'aa:bb:cc:dd:ee:ff':<br>
+ - to get the latest 50 play history entries for the player with the client id `aa:bb:cc:dd:ee:ff`:<br>
 	`Plugins::AlternativePlayCount::Storage->getPlayHistoryForClient('aa:bb:cc:dd:ee:ff', 50)`<br>
 </p></details><br>